 A number of studies have linked statins including Lipitor (atorvastatin), Crestor (rosuvastatin), as well as Zocor (simvastatin, produced by Merck) to an increased risk of diabetes.
-In fact, a Lipitor FDA diabetes warning was required to be included on the Lipitor label following a safety announcement on February 28, 2012 that warned of the Lipitor diabetes risk as well as other Lipitor side effects.
+In fact, an FDA warning was required to be included on the Lipitor label following a safety announcement on February 28, 2012, that warned of the diabetes risk as well as other side effects.

-A study published in BMJ on May 23, 2013 confirmed the Lipitor FDA diabetes warning and earlier research when it concluded that statins, such as Lipitor, had a higher incident of diabetes risk than pravastatin.
-The study analyzed patients in Ontario, Canada treated with Lipitor, Crestor and Zocor.
+A study published in BMJ on May 23, 2013, confirmed the FDA warning and earlier research when it concluded that statins, such as Lipitor, had a higher incident of diabetes risk than pravastatin.
+The study analyzed patients in Ontario, Canada were treated with Lipitor, Crestor, and Zocor.
 The team of researchers examined the healthcare records of more than 1.5 million patients aged 66 or older without diabetes who started statin treatment between August 1997 and March 2010.
 Overall, a 10-22% increased risk of diabetes was found.

-In addition to the risk of diabetes, a BMJ research paper published on March 19, 2013 noted that users of “high potency statins” (including Lipitor) were 34% more likely to be hospitalized with acute kidney injury within 120 days after starting treatment, again confirming the need for the Lipitor FDA diabetes warning.
+In addition to the risk of diabetes, a BMJ research paper published on March 19, 2013, noted that users of “high potency statins” (including Lipitor) were 34% more likely to be hospitalized with acute kidney injury within 120 days after starting treatment, again confirming the need for the FDA warning.

 On March 25, 2013, a South Carolina woman spoke to a Lipitor diabetes lawyer and filed a complaint against Pfizer claiming that Pfizer promoted and marketed Lipitor as safe and effective.
 (U.S. District Court of South Carolina Civil Action No. 2:13-cv-796-CWH).
 Evalina Smalls, the plaintiff, alleges that prior to taking Lipitor she lived a healthy and proactive lifestyle, but despite her healthy weight and diet, Ms. Smalls developed type-2 diabetes after initiating her Lipitor treatment.
 Ms. Small filed a Lipitor diabetes lawsuit as a result.

-TorHoerman Law is talking to people that find themselves in a similar situation as Ms. Smalls and believe that Lipitor caused their diabetes.
-The Lipitor lawyers seeks to hold Pfizer accountable in the Lipitor Diabetes lawsuit for the failure to warn of this risk.
+The Lipitor lawyers seek to hold Pfizer accountable in the Lipitor Diabetes lawsuit for the failure to warn of this risk.

 Ms. Smalls alleges the following in her Lipitor diabetes lawsuit:

-In April of 2013, Ms. Smalls and other plaintiffs from South Carolina filed a request to consolidate the Lipitor diabetes lawsuit before one Judge (MDL Docket No. 2459 JPML) in South Carolina.
-Consolidation of Lipitor Diabetes cases would prevent duplicate discovery and inconsistent resolutions.
+In April of 2013, Ms. Smalls and other plaintiffs from South Carolina filed a request to consolidate the Lipitor diabetes lawsuit before one judge in South Carolina.
+Consolidation of Lipitor diabetes cases would prevent duplicate discovery and inconsistent resolutions.

-Although injured parties in the Lipitor diabetes lawsuit may end up included in an MDL in front of one court, this does not make the Lipitor diabetes lawsuit a class action.
+Although injured parties in the Lipitor diabetes lawsuit may end up included in multidistrict litigation (MDL) in front of one court, this does not make the Lipitor diabetes lawsuit a class action.
 Injured victims across the country have the opportunity to their own day in court and to have their own Lipitor injury analyzed after preliminary pretrial proceedings are complete.

-The Multidistrict litigation (MDL) panel met in June and established MDL No. 2459, the national Lipitor diabetes lawsuit, in the United States District Court for the District of South Carolina.
-The MDL panel meets again in July to determine whether out of state cases should be transferred to the MDL.
+The Multidistrict Litigation (MDL) panel met in June and established MDL No. 2459, the national Lipitor diabetes lawsuit, in the United States District Court for the District of South Carolina.